tipishev/python_debugging_workshop/README.md

 ![On fun next](/images/walking/3_on_fun_next.png)

 We can choose `next` and it the function executes behind the scenes and we continue in the current function.
+Think of next: "stay local and avoid any foreign functions"

 ![On fun step](/images/walking/4_on_fun_step.png)